 About the course

 As a Salaried School Direct trainee you may be expected to teach up to 90% of a teacher timetable and be responsible for the planning, teaching and assessment of your class(es) from early on in the year.
-Trainees on the salaried programme are selected, recruited and employed directly by schools, and often continue teaching in their school following training.
+Trainees on the salaried programme are selected, recruited and employed directly by schools with our support.

 In order to achieve Qualified Teacher Status, you will demonstrate that you are able to meet all the requirements of the Teachers’ Standards.
-You will be supported in meeting this target by your Personal Learning Coordinator in the school/Mentor.
+You will be supported in meeting this target by your school based mentor.
 The Strategic Lead of the School Direct programme and LJMU staff are in regular contact with all trainees on placement, undertake co-observations of their teaching and Quality Assure this school-based training.

 All applicants who meet the entry requirements will be invited to attend a selection event.

-The selection process involves participation in a group discussion and presentations, a written literacy task, and an individual interview with representation from St.Mary and St.Thomas C.E.
-Primary Alliance and LJMU.
+The selection process involves participation in a presentation, a written literacy task, a numeracy task and an individual interview with representation from North West Learning Partnership, LJMU and the Head Teacher who has expressed an interest to employ you for one academic year as a non qualified teacher.
 Details to support preparation for the event are sent to successful applicants along with an invitation to attend.
 Our selection and interview procedure will also give applicants further information about our programme.

 Applicants will be assessed for their: